Silk Stocking District

 503 East St S

 c.
-1922; 1 1/2 stories, frame, double-pitched gabled roof, apron porch with brick piers.
+1922; 1 1/2 stories, frame, double-pitched gabled roof, apron porch with brick piers

 William C. Henkel built this Dutch Colonial Revival bungalow in 1908.
 It still retains its original, ornate woodwork throughout and its original combination gas and electric lighting fixtures.
-Note the double-itched gabled roof and apron porch.
+Note the double-pitched gabled roof and apron porch.

 31